 We will write to inform you of the progress of the measures being taken for the complaint’s resolution.

 If you respond to our Initial Response, we will acknowledge receipt of response with 5 business days.

-Timeframe: Within 8 weeks of receiving your complaint
+Timeframe: Within 35 business days of receiving your complaint

 We will send you a Final Response which:

 - accepts the complaint and, where appropriate, offers redress or remedial action; or

 - offers redress or remedial action without accepting the complaint; or

 - rejects the complaint and gives reasons for doing so.